jupyterlab/jupyterlab/docs/source/user/extensions.rst

 -------------------------------------------------

 The ``jupyter labextension`` command enables you to list all installed extensions, or disable any extension.
-It also bring helper commands for developers.
+It also brings helper commands for developers.
 See the help with ``jupyter labextension --help``.

 Listing installed extensions